kagemiku/TrumpScript/README.md

 * Won't run in root mode because America doesn't need your help being great.
 Trump is all we need.
 * Easy to type with small hands

-If you find you can't get any TrumpScript to run on your computer (probably because we disallow the two most popular operating systems), you can specify the `--shut_up` flag to let the interpreter know you just want your code to run, damn it.
+If you find you can't get any TrumpScript to run on your computer (probably because we disallow the two most popular operating systems), you can specify the `--shut-up` flag to let the interpreter know you just want your code to run, damn it.

 ## Grammar
 The grammar of the language is fairly convoluted, but here's a taste of the enlightened decisions we've made.